abraunegg/onedrive/docs/ubuntu-package-install.md

 Ubuntu and its clones are based on various different releases, thus, you must use the correct instructions below, otherwise you may run into package dependancy issues and will be unable to install the client.

 ### Step 1: Ensure your systen is up-to-date
-Use a script, simalar to the following to ensure your system is updated correctly.
-Run this script as 'root':
+Use a script, simalar to the following to ensure your system is updated correctly:
 ```text
 #!/bin/bash
 rm -rf /var/lib/dpkg/lock-frontend